Google Ad Cost

 “How much do Google ads cost?”
 This is one of the most common questions that we get from new clients at Digital Logic.
 Of course, business owners who are new to pay-per-click (PPC) marketing and PPC managment services are mainly interested in how much they’ll have to spend in order to advertise on Google search pages, and whether or not they can afford it.
-Unfortunately, this is not an easy question to answer, because the costs of Google Ads (previously known as Google AdWords) will be dependant on many different factors.
+Unfortunately, this is not an easy question to answer, because the costs of Google Ads (previously known as Google AdWords) will be dependent on many different factors.